JulsLin/assignment3/MARKDOWN.md

         useradd [options] <user-name>

+Please refer to `man useradd` to get more information

 Now give your User a password, make sure to enter a strong password!
 *Note: Nothing will appear no the screen when you are entering the password but it is still being recorded.